timthepost/lume-basic-seo/README.md

 ## Internationalization

-That's kind of tough, considering common words and the ick of polluting the data model with info for a plugin, not the page itself.
-What I recommend you do is make a copy of this and add a suffix with the language code, e.g.
-`lume-basic-seo-es` and publish it yourself.
-Send me a link and I'll include it here!

-I'll also take a PR that allows for passing a custom common word set as an option (see ideas below).
+There's two parts of this plugin that are hard-coded English:

+- The list of common words in the function that evaluates them, and,
+- The warnings / logging phrases.

+For the first, there will soon be an option that lets you pass a custom set of words via the plugin options, which can be in any language. _**Don't just translate the English words**_, research which words are most common in your target language and pass them as a set.

+For the logging / warnings, there's no clear / clean way for internationalization in plugins that I know of.
+What I suggest is forking the plugin, then renaming it to `lume-basic-seo-XX`, where `XX` is the two-letter language code.
+Send me a link and I'll link to it here.

+It's probably easiest to just pass the custom common word set, which will soon be implemented.

 ## Support / Features / Etc